roger-v/CSCE-315-5TacToe/README.md

 https://en.wikipedia.org/wiki/A*_search_algorithm.
 This algorithm was written by Grayson Eiland.

 I wrote all of the Android code and I interfaced C++ to Java using the Java Native Interface (JNI) and the Native Development Kit (NDK).

+This project was completed long before the deadline as our group was very clear and specific with each other about how each of our tasks would connect.